e-hocking/Airline_Stress/README.md

 # Airline_Stress
 Mathematic Model Minimize Airline Stress

-The model minimizes the stress to take a flight from New York City to San Francisco. <br>
+The model minimizes the stress to take a flight from New York City to San Francisco. <br> <br>
+Variables included: <br>
-Variables included which airport to leave from (ie EWR, JFK, LGA), which airline to take, as well as the time of the flight. <br>
+- which airport to leave from (ie EWR, JFK, LGA)
+- which airline to take
+- time of the flight <br>

+Stressor Considered:
+- Delays
+- Cancellations
+- Diverted Flights <br> <br>
 The model determined the least stressful flight is from JFK on a Delta flight between 6am and 7am. <br>
 In general it was found that an earlier flight would be least stressful probably since it isn't impacted by a backlog of flights.
 A flight later in the day could have an increased chance of being delayed if another flight was delayed in the day.